Luís Marques Mendes: Biography

-Career

-He has a Licentiate in Law from the Faculty of Law of the University of Coimbra.

-He started his career as a lawyer.

-As a member of the Social Democratic Party he became Secretary of State and Spokesman of the Government of Prof. Aníbal Cavaco Silva.
-He has also been a Deputy to the Portuguese Assembly of the Republic.

-He was elected the President of his Party in 2005 after Pedro Santana Lopes and was succeeded in September 2007 by Luís Filipe Menezes.
+He ran for the party's leadership for the first time in 2000, coming third place with 16% behind Pedro Santana Lopes and the incumbent leader José Manuel Durão Barroso.

+In 2002, he was invited by Durão Barroso to be the Minister of Parliamentary Affairs from 2002 until 2004.

+Following the PSD's defeat in the 2005 legislative election, Marques Mendes succeeded Santana Lopes as the President of the PSD, after defeating Vila Nova de Gaia Mayor Luís Filipe Menezes.

+During his time in the leadership, he chose not to appoint any candidate in the 2005 local elections who was under investigation, among which were Isaltino Morais, who ran as an independent and won in Oeiras.
+After the 2007 Lisbon local by-election, when PSD finished in third place with 15.8%, Marques Mendes called for a snap leadership election, being defeated by Luís Filipe Menezes.

-He is also a Member of the Portuguese Council of State, elected by the Assembly of the Republic.
+In 2011, he was elected by the Assembly of the Republic as a member of the Council of State, being later nominated by President Marcelo Rebelo de Sousa to the same council.

+In 2013, he became a political commentator in SIC, later replacing Marcelo Rebelo de Sousa as the main commentator in the TV station.

+2026 presidential election

+Marques Mendes was speculated as a potential presidential candidate since Marcelo Rebelo de Sousa won the 2016 election.
+On 6 February 2025, he announced his candidacy in the 2026 presidential election in Fafe.

+He lost the 2026 election, coming in fifth place after winning just 11.3% of the votes, the worst result ever for a PSD backed candidate in history.
+He supported António José Seguro in the second round of the election.

 Family

 He married in Guimarães, Vermil, on 24 April 1982, to Rosa Sofia Pinto Martins Salazar, born in Guimarães, Vermil, on 8 May 1957, a Licentiate in Modern Literatures and Languages (English and German), daughter of António Martins Fernandes Salazar (b.
 Guimarães, Vermil, Calçada, 19 May 1931), an Industrialist, one of the pioneers of the Ave, Subregion industrialization, and wife (m.
 Vila do Conde, São Miguel de Arcos, 21 April 1955) Berta da Silva Pinto (Penafiel, Penafiel, 23 May 1934 - Guimarães, Creixomil, 13 February 1995), and paternal granddaughter of José Fernandes Salazar (Guimarães, Vermil, 3 March 1890 - Porto, Miragaia, 1 December 1975), an Industrialist, one of the pioneers of the Ave, Subregion industrialization, and wife (m.
 Guimarães, Ronfe, 19 February 1925) Rosa Correia da Silva Martins (Guimarães, Ronfe, 2 January 1897 - Porto, Cedofeita, 31 August 1972).
 The couple has three children: